stefanheule/graphite/DEVELOPER.md

 - Make changes to Redshift.
 - Document changes in `README.md` in the changelog.
-- Update version number in `src/js/pebble-js-app.js` and `appinfo.json`.
+- Update version number in `scripts/initialize.py`.
 - Update table in `README.md` that relates app version numbers with configuration version numbers.
     - Publish a new branch `config-X` if a new configuration version `X` was necessary.
 - Build a clean version: `make clean build`.